Tars4815/qgis-learning-material/README.md

 # qgis-learning-material
 A repository for QGIS-related learning material.

 This space is currently under construction and revision.
+Whole resources are based on QGIS-related courses offered since 2020 at Politecnico di Milano courses.

 TO DO and PROGRESS: